essteffan/gousto/readme.md

 ```

 ```
-php artisan migrate --seed //This will generate the tables and add seed data.
+php artisan migrate:refresh --seed //This will generate the tables and add seed data.
 ```

 On preview command i've also done the import for the CSV